 The above cases (i) and (ii) may be implemented on a supplementary basis.

-B) If the Daily LNG Reserve is negative, the Operator will charge the User a sum equivalent to the product of the absolute price of the residual Daily LNG Reserve, after expiry of the Approved LNG Application, multiplied by the Residual Quantitiy of LNG Unit Compensation Price.
+B) If the Daily LNG Reserve is negative, the Operator will charge the User a sum equivalent to the product of the absolute price of the residual Daily LNG Reserve, after expiry of the Approved LNG Application, multiplied by the Residual Quantity of LNG Unit Compensation Price.
 The latter shall be equal to the Reference Balancing Gas Price.
-In tis case the said quantity is substracted from the LNG Balancing Reserve.
+In this case the said quantity is subtracted from the LNG Balancing Reserve.

 At the end of the next Year following the entry into force hereof, the Unit Daily LNG Reserve Compensation and the Unit Residual Quantity Charge will be determined by decision of the Operator, subsequent to approval by RAE, according to the provisions of Article 69(5), of the Law, three (3) months before the start of every second Year.